thorchain/docs/README.md

 ## Innovations

-There a numerous innovations in the THORChain Protocol that were built with first principles to be decentralised, resistant to capture and sustainable as possible:
+There a numerous innovations in the THORChain Protocol that were built with first principles to be decentralised, resistant to capture and as sustainable as possible:

 1. **Capped Proof Of Bond** validator selection keeps the network decentralised and Nakamoto Coefficient high.&#x20;
 2. **3-Day Validator Churning** stops validator stagnation, proves spendability of funds and upgrades the network with minimal governance.&#x20;